24 hours in BORDEAUX

 The Best Street Art in MARSEILLE

-Yes, there is so much to see and to enjoy in Marseille, the oldest and second-largest city in all of France.
+Yes, there is so much to see and enjoy in Marseille, the oldest and second-largest city in all of France.
 And in addition, you absolutely should make time to explore the city’s best street art which is conveniently mainly located in some of the charming neighborhoods of Marseille, anyway.
 This way, you catch two birds with one stone.
-Come to think of it, this is a pretty disturbing metaphore, don’t you think?
+Come to think of it, this is a pretty disturbing metaphor, don’t you think?

 Mural in the area around Cours Julien where some of the best street art in Marseille is found.